In Vitro Pyrogen Test Methods

-The test methods measure cytokine levels (either IL-1β or IL-6) from human blood cells or a human monocytoid cell line.
+The test methods measure cytokine levels (either IL-1-beta or IL-6) from human blood cells or a human monocytoid cell line.
 Increased cytokine release is used as a biomarker of a pyrogenic response.
 The reliability and relevance of each test method was evaluated with pyrogen-free parenteral drugs spiked with different concentrations of an endotoxin standard.
 Using a prediction model based on in vivo rabbit data, results from each test method were compared to the "true status" of the samples.

-ICCVAM considered the comments of the panel (in the Peer Review Panel Report), the general public, and the Scientific Advisory Committee on Alternative Toxicological Methods (SACATM) as it prepared the final background review document and final test method recommendations.
+ICCVAM considered the comments of the panel, the general public, and the Scientific Advisory Committee on Alternative Toxicological Methods as it prepared the final background review document and final test method recommendations.

-ICCVAM's recommendations were communicated to Federal agencies in letters from Samuel H. Wilson, M.D., Acting Director, NIEHS, to each agency head.
+ICCVAM's recommendations were communicated to each ICCVAM federal agency head in letters from Samuel H. Wilson, M.D., Acting Director, NIEHS.